Read Time: 5 Minutes

 In one case, a new client came to Engagency with a brand new Sitecore implementation that didn’t allow them to copy content from one section of their site, to another.
 When they tried to copy content from another section of the site, it wouldn’t display upon publishing.
 As you might imagine, this caused them a lot of confusion and headaches.
-Luckily, it was easy to find and fix the problem.
+Luckily, for Engagency it was easy to find and fix the problem.

 5. Incorrect publishing mechanism for your needs

-Sitecore’s traditional publishing mechanism was built into the CMS itself and worked well for customers with low-volume content changes.
+Sitecore’s traditional publishing mechanism was built into the DXP itself and worked well for customers with low-volume content changes.
 However, if your implementation contains multiple sites or has a lot of content that changes frequently, publishing operations using that method can take a long time to complete because it is quite resource-intensive.